Kingdoms of Amalur: Reckoning: Plot

-The story is added to through expansion packs.
-In Legend of Dead Kel, the Fateless One is trapped on the island of Gallows End, which is controlled by the notorious pirate Dead Kel.
-Dead Kel was unwillingly saved from death by the island's god-like sentient tree Akara, who now wants the Fateless One to undo its mistake.
-The Fateless One successfully defeats Dead Kel, inheriting Akara's power and taking control of Gallows End.
-In Teeth of Naros, the Fateless One goes to the titular isolated land of the Kollossae, a stone-like people who were left demoralised after a tragic misuse of the Hyperian, a magic-amplifying artefact.
+The story is added to through downloadable content (DLC).
+In Legend of Dead Kel, the Fateless One is trapped on the island of Gallows End, controlled by the pirate Dead Kel.
+Dead Kel was saved from death by the island's god-like sentient tree Akara, who now wants the Fateless One to undo its mistake.
+The Fateless One defeats Dead Kel, inheriting Akara's power and taking control of Gallows End.
+In Teeth of Naros, the Fateless One goes to the titular land of the Kollossae, a stone-like people left demoralised after a tragic misuse of the Hyperian, a magic-amplifying artefact.
 Their current leader Anokatos seeks to atone by destroying the city.
 Allying with guard captain Secandra, the Fateless One defeats Anokatos and his followers, returning the Hyperian to the Kollossae.
+In Fatesworn, the Order of Fateweavers reveals that the Fateless One's actions have damaged the Fate Weave, allowing the chaos god Telogrus to begin attacking the Faelands.
+Travelling to the land of Mithros, the Fateless One and Agarth partner with local forces against Telogrus and his cult.
+To allow the Fate Weave's recovery, the Fateless One is ordered to leave the Faelands forever, seen off by Hughes, Agarth and Alyn.